RobertMortimer/sjd_doc/chapter1.md

 ### Gmail

 To log on to services such as Codecademy \(learning platform\) and Github \(source control\) it is handy to have a common source of authentication.
 For this we will be using Gmail.
-If you do not already have a gmail account get one for free.
+If you do not already have a Gmail account get one for free.

 [Sign up at https://mail.google.com](https://mail.google.com)